Energy-dependent periodicities of LS I +61$^\circ$ 303 in the GeV band: Introduction

 The power engine (accretion or rotation powered), the physical conditions allowing the acceleration of charged particles to the very high energies (and consequent very high energy photon emission) and even the nature of the compact object (CO) are not well established for almost all GRLBs.
 E.g. the absence of the pulsed radio emission from some systems can point to the black hole nature of the compact object.
 On the other hand the detection of the pulsed radio emission can be complicated by a strong absorption of such an emission in the dense layers of the stellar decretion disk.

 Among all $\gamma$-ray binaries the type of the compact object was firmly established to be a pulsar only for three systems.
 Until recently, the CO was identified (through detection of the pulsed radio emission) as a pulsar only in \psrb\ and \psrj~\citep{johnston92}.
-In 2022 FAST radio observations allowed the detection of the pulsed radio emission from \lsi~\citep{lsi_pulsar}, increasing the number of pulsar-hosting systems to three.
+In 2022 Five-hundred-meter Aperture Spherical radio Telescope (FAST) radio observations allowed the detection of the pulsed radio emission from \lsi~\citep{lsi_pulsar}, increasing the number of pulsar-hosting systems to three.

 \lsi consists of a Be star and a pulsar on the eccentric orbit.
 Two decade-long radio observations of \lsi demonstrated that the emission is modulated on timescales of $P_o\sim 26.5$~d and $P_{so}\sim 1667$~d~\citep{gregory02}, referred hereafter as orbital and superorbital periods.
 Similar periods have been detected in optical~\citep{zamanov13,fortuny15}, X-ray~\citep{we_lsi_xray,li14} and gamma-ray bands~\citep{lsifermi13,jaron14}.
 In radio to X-ray bands, the orbital light curve is characterized by a single peak with a wavelength-dependent position and drifting on the superorbital time scale.
 With the change of superorbital phase the peak demonstrates rapid transition to another orbital phase~\citep{we_lsi_xray}.
 At the same time, the behaviour of the system in the GeV band seems to differ significantly, with the structure of the orbital light curve changing from a regular with a single peak at certain superorbital phases to erratic at others~\citep{we_lsi_xray,saha16,xing17}.